rogue07/Raspberry-Pi-Access-Control-System/README.md

 2. Copy all the files into the Documents directory.

-3. Update the OS:
-     sudo apt update -y && sudo apt upgrade -y

-4. Run the installer:
+3. From the command prompt in the Documents directory run the installer:
      ./installer.sh

-5. Configure mariaDB:

-Let's install and create the database and table.
+4. Let's install and create the database and table.
 From the command prompt run the following:
 $ sudo mysql_secure_installation

 Answer no: